radiusiot/spitfire/README.md

 # Prerequisite

-You need to have R (with Rserve and knitr) available on the host running the notebook.
+You need to have R (with Rserve, ggplot2 knitr) available on the host running the notebook.

 For Centos: `yum install R R-devel`

 For Ubuntu: `apt-get install r-base r-cran-rserve`

-Launch R command and install the needed packages:
+Launch R commands tos install the needed packages:

 ```
-install.packages("Rserve")
+R CMD BATCH install.packages("Rserve")
+R CMD BATCH install.packages("ggplot2")
-install.packages("knitr")
+R CMD BATCH install.packages("knitr")
 ```

-# Build
+# Build and Run

 ```
-mvn install
+mvn install -DskipTests
+./bin/zeppelin.sh
 ```

+# Docker

+If you don't want to build, get the Docker image with `docker pull datalayer/zeppelin` (it might take a while to download) and launch with `./zeppelin-docker-start`.

 # Licensed under GNU General Public License